mattermost/mattermost-plugin-github/README.md

 * __Post actions__ - Create a GitHub issue from a post or attach a post message to an issue.
 Hover over a post to reveal the post actions menu and click **More Actions (...)**.
 * __Sidebar buttons__ - Stay up-to-date with how many reviews, unread messages, assignments, and open pull requests you have with buttons in the Mattermost sidebar.
 * __Slash commands__ - Interact with the GitHub plugin using the `/github` slash command.
+   * Begin by typing `/` in the text input box - the autocomplete suggestions help by providing a format example in black text and a short description of the slash command in grey text.
+Visit the [executing commands](https://docs.mattermost.com/help/messaging/executing-commands.html) documentation for more details.

 ## Before You Start